European shares fall in thin trading, energy shares weigh

 LONDON, Dec 28 European shares fell on Monday in their first day of trade since the Christmas break, with a sharp decline in crude oil prices putting pressure on energy stocks such as Repsol and Total.

-The Euro STOXX Oil and Gas index tumbled 1.6 percent as crude oil dipped under $37 a barrel, trading within sight of an 11-year low under pressure from excess supply that has more than halved prices since mid-2014.
+The Euro STOXX Oil and Gas index fell 1.2 percent as crude oil dropped towards $37 a barrel, trading within sight of an 11-year low, pressured by excess supply that has more than halved prices since the downturn began in mid-2014.

-Shares in Repsol, Total, oil services company Technip and offshore drilling contractor Seadrill dropped between 1.7 percent and 5.3 percent.
+Shares in Repsol, Total and oil services company Technip fell between 1.3 percent and 3.1 percent.

-"Today's drop is again due to the low price of oil and the fall in the oil and gas sector following the weak Chinese data over the weekend," said John Plassard, senior equity sales executive at Mirabaud Securities.
+"Today's drop is again due to the low price of oil and the fall in the oil and gas sector following the weak Chinese data over the weekend," John Plassard, senior equity sales executive at Mirabaud Securities, said.

 Data showed profits earned by Chinese industrial companies in November fell from a year earlier, marking a sixth consecutive month of decline.

-However, volumes on the DAX and the CAC were just about 36 percent of their 90-day daily average at their close due to a public holiday in the United Kingdom.
+However, volumes on the DAX and the CAC were just about 12 percent of their 90-day daily average by midday due to a public holiday in the United Kingdom.

-Shares in ArcelorMittal fell 5.2 percent on profit taking, after surging 17 percent in the previous week on a report saying China was likely to cut its steel surplus, which has kept prices at decade lows.
+Shares in ArcelorMittal fell 3.1 percent on profit taking, after surging 17 percent in the previous week on a report saying China was likely to cut its steel surplus that has kept prices at decade lows.

-Adidas slipped 1.2 percent after the company's CFO Robin Stalker told Boersen-Zeitung he expected sourcing costs to rise by half a billion euros in 2016 due to negative currency effects.
+Adidas fell 1.3 percent after the company's CFO Robin Stalker told Boersen-Zeitung he expected sourcing costs to rise by half a billion euros in 2016 due to negative currency effects.

-However, Banca Monte dei Paschi rose 0.4 percent after Italy's third-largest bank said it had signed a binding agreement to sell a portfolio of non-performing loans with a gross book value of 1 billion euros ($1.1 billion) to a Deutsche Bank vehicle.
-(Additional reporting by Sudip Kar-Gupta; Editing by Mark Heinrich)
+However, Banca Monte dei Paschi rose 2 percent after Italy's third-largest bank said it had signed a binding agreement to sell a portfolio of non-performing loans with a gross book value of 1 billion euros ($1.1 billion) to a Deutsche Bank vehicle.
+(Additional reporting by Sudip Kar-Gupta; Editing by Janet Lawrence)

 * Shares up 2.2 pct on Friday (Adds comments from CEO interview and conference call; updates shares)